 There are four horizontal compartmentations that are most often used:

-By understanding the different types of partitions and their associated test criteria, and having them installed by a professional, you can be sure that your building is much safer from potential fires.
+By understanding the different types of fire resistant partitions and their associated test criteria, and having them installed by a professional, you can be sure that your building is much safer from potential fires.
 For more information on what type of partition is right for your needs, get in touch with us today.

 Join over 1,000 UK businesses who have already had Fire Protection installed by Ark Fire Protection.